SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 The value `http://data.europa.eu/88u/dataset/1735eaaf-afe6-4d90-af67-488c4c37b91f` is from the representation perspective as good as `https://example.com/d/23213`.
 One cannot tell the difference in objective just from the representation.

-In general, treating named nodes (URIs) as blank nodes and replacing the URIs from the datasets with catalogue specific URIs goes against best practices in the Semantic Web community.
+In general, treating named nodes (URIs) as blank nodes and replacing the URIs from the datasets with catalogue specific URIs goes against the natural expectations by the Semantic Web community.
 This has several reasons: (a) source providers might have invested in Persistent URIs (PURIs) and this ignores the whole effort, (b) the source PURI might be lost if the replacement process does not add them, so a copy of the same dataset appear and (c) the ownership of the information seems transferred.
 In the Semantic Web the PURI implicitely claims ownership of the entity it refers to.
 In this case the PURI refers to a dataset, and thus replacing the PURI seem to shift ownership.
 Which is an unwanted effect.

 These arguments are also underlying in the guideline proposal of the `dct:identifier`.
 By encouraging the owner or first publisher of the dataset to use PURIs for their datasets then this PURI can be used as named node.
 In that case, the named node in the RDF representation also corresponds to the 'main identifier'.
 And that is in line with the Semantic Web best practices.